 However, today’s cyber-threat is morphing to nation-state bad actors and their criminal proxies.
 Hostile nation-states have traditionally used their intelligence services to surreptitiously steal government information through traditional tradecraft (i.e., human & technical means).
 Yet in today’s digital world, nation-states are now coupling their intelligence services with a growing offensive cyber-capability not only to target government secrets but corporate America’s intellectual crown jewels.
 And given the resources and technical sophistication hostile nation-states can employ, it is foolish to believe individual corporations can successfully confront this threat alone.

 Looking back to the 2014 North Korean hack of Sony Pictures, it was the highest-profile cyberattack against an American corporation at the time.
-Since that hack, there have been a number of high-profile intrusions against American companies, as well as municipalities and educational institutions.
+Since that hack, there have been some high-profile intrusions against American companies, as well as municipalities and educational institutions.

 While an attempted cyber-espionage intrusion against U.S. government agencies is expected, a concerted effort by hostile nations against corporate America is still outside of norms, yet it is a growing threat.
 With the trillions of dollars that pass through Wall Street server farms daily and the Industrial Control Systems (ICS) that command oil refinery operations, the private sector makes up a crucial part of the U.S. critical infrastructure, and the U.S. government recognizes that.
 According to the Department of Homeland Security, there are “16 critical infrastructure sectors whose assets, systems, and networks are considered so vital to the United States that their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health, or any combination thereof”.

 The stakes for inaction are becoming exceedingly high as demonstrated by the Solar Winds, Microsoft Exchange, and now Colonial Pipeline attacks.
-As technology leaders, it is important that we are vigilant in aligning our activities toward the following:
+As technology leaders, we must be vigilant in aligning our activities toward the following:

 - Ensuring senior cybersecurity leaders aware of the burgeoning nation-state threat.